-The local demand for gold in India has always been ona rise.
-According to national survey data there are only three functioning gold mines in India namely Hirabuddini mines in Jharkhand, and Hatti, Uti gold minesinKarnataka.
+The local demand for gold in India has always been on rise.
+According to national survey data there are only three functioning gold mines in India namely Hirabuddini mines in Jharkhand, and Hatti, Uti gold minesinKarnataka.1

 The village of Hutti is located in Raichur District in the Indian state of Karnataka.
 This mine is probably one of the most ancient metal mines in the world.
 There was an extensive increase in gold mining in the area between 1890 and 1920.
 The industry closed down in 1920 due to technical difficulties and lack of funds.
 After the end of the second world war, the production started in September 1948, at the rate of 130 tonns of ore per day.
 By 1972 this rate had progressively increased to 600 tonnes of ore per day.
 The Company was originally formed in 1947 as the Hyderabad Gold mines Company Ltd., with the Hyderabad State Government holding a majority of the shares.
-With the re-organisation of the States in 1956, the Company was transferred to Mysore State (now Karnataka State) and became Hutti Gold Mines Limited.
+With the re-organisation of the States in 1956, the Company was transferred to Mysore State (now Karnataka State) and became Hutti Gold Mines Limited.^{2,3} brought about due to gold mining procedures (Lacerda 1997)5.

-Mercury, being an active constituent of the Gold mining industry dates back to the $16^{th}$ century.
-Mercury is used in amalgamation and concentration of gold and thus is a major source of contamination in developing countries (Rojas et al 2001).
-The release of mercury in the biosphere is said to have exceeded 260,000 tons between the year 1550 and 1930, brought about due to gold mining procedures (Lacerda 1997).
 There was an exceptional hike in the gold prices experienced in the country in the 1970s which further led to extensive gold mining for a very long period.

+Mercury, being an active constituent of the Gold mining industry dates back to the 16th century.
+Mercury is used in amalgamation and concentration of gold and thus is a major source of contamination in developing countries (Rojas et al 2001).4 The release of mercury in the biosphere is said to have exceeded 260,000 tons between the year 1550 and 1930,

 Arsenic also serves as an important constituent of gold mining.
 It has a low abundance in the earth's crust so it exists in the form of sulfide bearing minerals.
-The mining of gold and base metals is associated with sulfide mineralization thus ending up releasing arsenic in the environment.
+The mining of gold and base metals is associated with sulfide mineralization thus ending up releasing arsenic in the environment.6